PalmTree2198/CS252_Assignment/README.md

 This repository contains the codes for the assignment of CS252 Operating Systems course.
 The problems are taken from 10th edition of Operating Systems Concepts by Abraham Silberschatz.

-The file Zombie.c contains the C code for problem number 3.18, and the file time.c contains the C code for problem number 3.19.
+The file Zombie.c contains the C code for problem number 3.18, and the file Collatz_Algorithm.c contains the C code for problem number 3.21.